Discover Wine in Central Oregon

 If you want to go straight to the source, check out a few vineyards in the area.
 Faith, Hope and Charity winery and vineyard is a true gem located in Terrebonne, Oregon, only a short drive from Bend.
 The vineyard and tasting room rests on 15 stunning acres where they are growing nine varieties of award-winning hybrid grapes.
 While you’re in the area, make sure to visit the Maragas Winery vineyard 25 miles north of Bend in Culver overlooking Smith Rock.
 They are open year-round for tastings and tours.
 Maragas produced the first wine made entirely of Central Oregon grapes in 2009, which earned a silver medal in the prestigious San Francisco Chronicle Wine Competition.

-Whatever setting is your pleasure, Bend, Oregon offers the wine connoisseur the opportunity to drink in the most exciting wines of the region and the world.
-Several area wineries are part of the Drinkable Diversions, which takes you not only to wineries in the area, but also to cideries, distilleries, and a kombucha brewery in town.
+Of course, many of these wineries and tasting rooms are featured as Drinkable Diversions, part of the Bend Ale Trail, which takes you not only to wineries in the area but also to cideries, distilleries, and kombucha breweries in town.

 Celebrate our local Pacific Northwest wines all October long with Bend Wine Month.
 Participating locations like Bledsoe Family Winery and Stoller Wine Bar welcome new guests and members alike with special pours or pricing to those joining the wine festivities.
 Check in for Bend Wine Month and work on your Drinkable Diversions prize at the same time.